TeddysHoney/PaleoGen_and_VegMod/README.md

 ## General Information on this Repository

-[SOP](SOP) directory houses all relevant instructions for field and lab work.
+[SOP](SOP) directory houses all relevant instructions for lab work.

 All instructions for bioinformatics are found in the [Instructions](Instructions) directory.